aws-observability/application-signals-demo/ai-validator/libs/tests/test-1.script.md

 ### 13. Go back

 Go back a page in the browser.
+Then wait a few seconds.

 **Constraints:**
 - You MUST ensure that you go back in the browser.
 This is a step.